empty

 We are not a No Kill shelter, because we are not able to be "open door", taking in every cat needing a home, whether adoptable or not.

-Unfortunately, we DO NOT have space or the funds to take in any more cats at this time!
+Unfortunately, we DO NOT have the funds or time to take in any more cats at this time!
+If you want to help, please let us know!

-If you or someone you know can help us expand the sanctuary please contact us.
+If you or someone you know can help us please contact us.

 Please donate if you can.